 Once you have got all the elements made, it’s time to assemble your salad.
 Quarter the gem lettuce and mix the pear, onion, chives, and cheese together.
 Scatter this mix over the lettuce, arrange the butternut, and sprinkle on the seeds.
 Drizzle over the dressing.

 I arrange everything separately because I am a food stylist and this is how we roll.

-Two highlights of this salad were the pickled butternut which tastes so different to cooked butternut, but has the raw edge taken off, and the honey pumpkin seeds.
+Two highlights of this salad were the pickled butternut which tastes so different from cooked butternut but has the raw edge taken off, and the honey pumpkin seeds.
 These add a fabulous sweet and salty textural element to the dish and something I would make and use in other salads.

-I didn’t like the red onion, I found it aggressive for this salad and would leave it out in the future, but this is a personal reference thing.
+I didn’t like the red onion, I found it aggressive for this salad and would leave it out in the future, but this is a personal preference thing.

 I feel like I’m part of the Tru-Cape family because last month I worked as the stylist on their latest two TV commercials, and I had to make a table full of food featuring apples and pears.
 It had to be farm-like and rustic and I had so much fun doing it.